Latest update of text: March 2026.

 Health statistics introduced

-Latest update of text: June 2023.
+Latest update of text: March 2026.

 Health is an important priority for Europeans, who expect to have a long and healthy life, to be protected against illnesses and accidents, and to receive appropriate health care.
 One of the 20 principles of the European pillar of social rights is that everyone has the right to timely access to affordable, preventive and curative health care of good quality.

 Health issues cut across a range of topics – including consumer protection (food safety issues), workplace safety, environmental or social policies.
-As such, health policy within the European Union (EU) is principally under the remits of the European Commission’s Directorate-General for Health and Food Safety and the Directorate-General for Employment, Social Affairs and Inclusion.
+As such, health policy within the European Union (EU) is principally under the remit of the European Commission’s Directorate-General for Health and Food Safety and the Directorate-General for Employment, Social Affairs and Inclusion.

-The competence for the organisation and delivery of health services and healthcare within the EU is largely held by the EU Member States.
-The European Commission has a mandate to complement national actions on health by proposing legislation, providing financial support, promoting healthy lifestyles, and coordinating and facilitating the exchange of best practice.
+The competence for the organisation and delivery of health services and medical care within the EU is primarily held by EU countries.
+The European Commission has a mandate to complement national actions on health and to work towards a stronger European Health Union.

-The EU gathers statistical information in order to assess health issues and to support the effective design of policies and future actions.
+The EU gathers a range of statistical information in order to assess health issues and to support the effective design of policies and future actions.
 An example is the European core health indicators (ECHI).
 This article starts by explaining several EU health-related policy issues and concludes by introducing the main statistical sources.

 EU actions in the field of health